zazuko/expressive-rdf-mapper/documentation/mapping-language.md

 #### Aliasing elements that have special characters in their name

 Certain characters are not allowed in the identifier of `classes`, `properties` and `datatypes`.
-To handle these cases, add quotes around the name and prepend it with a valid alias for referencing the element inside XRM.
+To handle these cases, put the name in quotes and prepend it with a valid alias identifier for referencing the element inside XRM.

 ```
 vocabulary ric {